 - Aditya Vashistha, Erin Brady, William Thies & Edward Cutrell.
 Educational Content Creation and Sharing by Low-Income Visually Impaired People in India.
-Proceedings of the 2014 ACM Symposium on Computing for Development (DEV). (to appear)
+Proceedings of the 2014 ACM Symposium on Computing for Development (DEV).

 Erin Brady and Jeffrey P. Bigham.
 How Companies Engage Customers Around Accessibility on Social Media.
 Proceedings of the 2014 ACM Conference on Computers & Accessibility (ASSETS).

 - Erin Brady, Meredith Ringel Morris, Yu Zhong, Samuel C. White & Jeffrey P. Bigham.
 Visual Challenges in the Everyday Lives of Blind People.
 Proceedings of the 2013 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI).

 - Walter S. Lasecki, Phyo Thiha, Yu Zhong, Erin Brady and Jeffrey P. Bigham.
 Answering Visual Questions with Conversational Crowd Assistants.
 Proceedings of the 2013 ACM Conference on Computers and Accessibility (ASSETS).

 - Erin Brady, Yu Zhong, Meredith Ringel Morris, and Jeffrey P. Bigham.
 Investigating the Appropriateness of Social Network Question Asking as a Resource for Blind Users.
 Proceedings of the 2013 ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW).